dotnet/corefx/pkg/Microsoft.NETCore.Platforms/readme.md

 The package `Microsoft.NETCore.Platforms` defines the runtime identifiers (RIDs) used by .NET packages to represent runtime-specific assets in NuGet packages.

 ##What is a RID?
-A RID is an opaque string that describes a platform.
+A RID is an opaque string that identifies a platform.
 RIDs have relationships to other RIDs by "importing" the other RID.
-In that way a RID is a graph of compatible RIDs.
+In that way a RID is a directed graph of compatible RIDs.

 ##How does NuGet use RIDs?
 When NuGet is deciding which assets to use from a package and which packages to include NuGet will consider a RID if the project.json lists a RID in its `runtimes` section.